skip to content

 Bankruptcy Act matters

 Applying for or defending Intervention Orders.
 However, legal aid may be available to clients charged with a breach of an Intervention Order.
 The Police can assist clients to apply for an order.
-The Legal Services Commission has a Domestic Violence Legal Adviser available to assist persons where domestic violence is a factor.
+In matters involving domestic violence, we provide a range of services - see our pages on Domestic Violence.

 Unfair Dismissal applications